jdevfullstack-tutorials/github-for-non-code-writers/README.md

 - initialize a license or don't include, GitHub rule is that when there is no license, it's copyright
-- don't include `.gitignore`, it's needed when you use Git, but you don't need this
+- don't include `.gitignore`, it's needed when you use Git, but you don't need this for simply creating content
 - the `README` file is very important, it's the default display of your repo, so it serves as your page